How have private schools responded to COVID-19?

 When in doubt, sing the Brady Bunch theme song

-“You may be in isolation, but the Brentwood community extends beyond the campus gates on Mount Baker Road.
+“You may be in isolation," she says "but the Brentwood community extends beyond the campus gates on Mount Baker Road.
 Find comfort in the unified experience of separation.”
 It was an appropriately sombre and serious note, but just as the classrooms pivoted online, the faculty and students pivoted to a stance of community and fun.
 Delightfully, they recorded an online conference where, together, they sang a revised version of the Brady Bunch theme song.
 True to form, they looked down and across as they sang “here’s a story, about a group of teachers, who were distanced from their students and their peers …" Love that!

 “Our building may be closed for now, but school definitely isn't! “

 Virtual classrooms launched on March 18, beginning with online assemblies followed by advisory periods.
 In the assemblies, Katherine Nikidis, head of school, addressed the student body about what to expect fielded questions.
 The belief is that nothing is more important now than staying connected.
 “Our building may be closed for now,” says Nikidis, “but school definitely isn't!"